shoodol/WooPharmacyPOS/README.md

 -Shoodol🤖
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## 📣Step-by-Step Guide for the Target System Owner📣
+## 📣Step-by-Step Guide for the Target System📣

 1. Extract the ZIP File